Regd.No.: 126198/071/072

 • Nepal Visa-International airfare-personal travel / medical insurance.

-• Expenses of personal nature and meals in Kathmandu, gratitude (tips) hard / soft drinks including tea-coffee etc throughout the trip.
+• Expenses of a personal nature and meals in Kathmandu, gratitude (tips) hard/soft drinks including tea-coffee etc throughout the trip.
 (On camping includes tea-coffee drinks with drinking boiled filtered water)

 • Personal trekking gear and medical kit.